Welcome to Offbeat Oregon History, a public-history resource for the state we love. Here's what you'll find here:

 — SEPTEMBER 2020 —

-By the time Rice met Larry Sullivan at Sullivan and Grant’s gambling palace in Goldfield, he was doing a booming business in Nevada as the owner and copywriter for an advertising agency, working with the local mine owners.
+By the time legendary swindler George Graham Rice met Larry Sullivan at Sullivan’s gambling palace in Goldfield, he was doing a booming business in Nevada as the owner and copywriter for an advertising agency, working with the local mine owners.
 He provided a full-service kind of operation — not only placing ads for investors, but also sending out hundreds of fake “human interest” stories about life in the mining camps for East Coast and West Coast newspapers to run.
 These articles were basically dime-novel narratives of feuds and gunfights and gold strikes and virtuous-maiden-rescuings; and, of course, they prominently featured Rice’s clients in heroic roles.
 They were eagerly run by newspapers all over the country, and the people who read them came to feel like they knew the mines and the people who ran them.
 Naturally, they were much more comfortable investing their money in them.

 It was some of these stories, reprinted in the Portland newspapers, that initially attracted Larry Sullivan to Goldfield.